-(b) This Compact is designed to achieve the following objectives:

-(1) Increase public access to Professional Counseling services by providing for the mutual recognition of other Member State licenses.

-- (2) Enhance the state's ability to protect the public's health and safety. - (3) Encourage the cooperation of Member States in regulating multistate practice for Licensed Professional Counselors. - (4) Support spouses of relocating active duty military personnel. - (5) Enhance the exchange of licensure, investigative, and disciplinary information among Member States. - (6) Allow for the use of telehealth technology to facilitate increased access to Professional Counseling services. - (7) Support the uniformity of Professional Counseling licensure requirements throughout the states to promote public safety and public health benefits. - (8) Invest all Member States with the authority to hold a Licensed Professional Counselor accountable for meeting all state practice laws in the state in which the client is located at the time care is rendered through the mutual recognition of Member State licenses. - (9) Eliminate the necessity for licenses in multiple states. - (10) Provide opportunities for interstate practice by Licensed Professional Counselors who meet uniform licensure requirements.
+Chapter 17.
+Interstate Counseling Compact 1 2 3 Article 1.
+General Provisions 4 5 4999.130. (a) The purpose of this Compact is to facilitate interstate practice of Licensed Professional Counselors with the 6 7 goal of improving public access to Professional Counseling 8 services.
+The practice of Professional Counseling occurs in the 9 state where the client is located at the time of the counseling services.
+The Compact preserves the regulatory authority of states 10 11 to protect public health and safety through the current system of state licensure.
+12 13 (b) This Compact is designed to achieve the following 14 objectives: 15 (1) Increase public access to Professional Counseling services by providing for the mutual recognition of other Member State 16 17 licenses.
+18 (2) Enhance the state's ability to protect the public's health and 19 safety.
+20 (3) Encourage the cooperation of Member States in regulating 21 multistate practice for Licensed Professional Counselors.
+22 (4) Support spouses of relocating active duty military personnel.
+23 (5) Enhance the exchange of licensure, investigative, and 24 disciplinary information among Member States.
+25 (6) Allow for the use of telehealth technology to facilitate 26 increased access to Professional Counseling services.
+27 (7) Support the uniformity of Professional Counseling licensure 28 requirements throughout the states to promote public safety and 29 public health benefits.
+30 (8) Invest all Member States with the authority to hold a Licensed Professional Counselor accountable for meeting all state 31 32 practice laws in the state in which the client is located at the time 33 care is rendered through the mutual recognition of Member State 34 licenses.
+35 (9) Eliminate the necessity for licenses in multiple states.
+(10) Provide opportunities for interstate practice by Licensed 36 37 Professional Counselors who meet uniform licensure requirements.
 4999.133.
-As used in this Compact, and except as otherwise provided, the following definitions shall apply: - (a) "Active duty military" means full-time duty status in the active uniformed service of the United States, including members of the National Guard and Reserve on active duty orders pursuant to Chapter 1209 (commencing with Section 12301) and Chapter 1211 (commencing with Section 12401) of Part II of Subtitle E of Title 10 of the United States Code. - (b) "Adverse action" means any administrative, civil, equitable, or criminal action permitted by a state's laws that is imposed by a licensing board or other authority against a Licensed Professional Counselor, including actions against an individual's license or Privilege to Practice such as revocation, suspension, probation, monitoring of the licensee, limitation on the licensee's practice, or any other encumbrance on licensure affecting a Licensed Professional Counselor's authorization to practice, including issuance of a cease and desist action.
+As used in this Compact, and except as otherwise 38 39 provided, the following definitions shall apply:

+1 (a) "Active duty military" means full-time duty status in the 2 active uniformed service of the United States, including members 3 of the National Guard and Reserve on active duty orders pursuant 4 to Chapter 1209 (commencing with Section 12301) and Chapter 1211 (commencing with Section 12401) of Part II of Subtitle E of 5 Title 10 of the United States Code.
+6 (b) "Adverse action" means any administrative, civil, equitable, 7 8 or criminal action permitted by a state's laws that is imposed by 9 a licensing board or other authority against a Licensed Professional 10 Counselor, including actions against an individual's license or 11 Privilege to Practice such as revocation, suspension, probation, monitoring of the licensee, limitation on the licensee's practice, 12 13 or any other encumbrance on licensure affecting a Licensed Professional Counselor's authorization to practice, including 14 15 issuance of a cease and desist action.
+16 (c) "Alternative program" means a nondisciplinary monitoring 17 or practice remediation process approved by a Professional